The table below describes the stages to establish a trading account.

 If necessary, Fannie Mae may liquidate and apply against the obligations the lender owes as the result of its default, any and all of the lender’s securities, money, and other property that is held for (or by) Fannie Mae.

-The lender acknowledges, at all times, that Fannie Mae is not acting as a fiduciary or an advisor with respect to any transaction with the Capital Markets Sales Desk.
+The lender acknowledges, at all times, that Fannie Mae is not acting as a fiduciary or an advisor with respect to any transaction with the Capital Markets Pricing and Sales Desk.

-The lender and Fannie Mae also agree that transactions between the lender and the Capital Market Sales Desk are intended to be:
+The lender and Fannie Mae also agree that transactions between the lender and the Capital Market Pricing and Sales Desk are intended to be:

 ”forward contracts,” “securities contracts, ” and “master netting agreements,” as such terms are defined in the United States Bankruptcy Code, as amended, and of a type set forth in Section 5390(c)(8)(D) or Title 12, as amended;